zkinsk/Constructor-WordGuess/README.md

   contains an array of words to be guess
   The word bank has only 1 method:
   - To return a non repeated random word from a list of words contained in a text file

+### Hangman Dude Module
+  contains an array of the different states of the hangman